Understanding Trap States in InP and GaP Quantum Dots Through Density Functional Theory

-To understand the origin of these differing trap depths, we performed interpolations between the pyramidal and planar geometries of both \ch{InCl3} and \ch{GaCl3} (Figure 4c).
+To understand the origin of these differing trap depths, we performed interpolations between pyramidal and planar \ch{InCl3} and \ch{GaCl3} (Figure 4c).
 We find that the differences between pyramidal and planar defects can be understood using simple molecular arguments.
-As we interpolate from planar to pyramidal (SI, Section IV.I), we observe that the LUMO, which corresponds to the trap state, decreases in energy by around 0.7 eV in both InP and GaP.
-This is accompanied by a shift of electron density onto the metal in the LUMO, as can be seen in the orbital plots in Figure 4c and through ChELPG charge analysis (SI, Section IV.II) \cite{breneman_determining_1990}.
-This shift of charge makes the LUMO more lone-pair-like, lowering the energy of the anti-bonding state into the band gap, resulting in a deeper trap.
-However, this analysis does not explain the difference between the electron trap depths in InP and GaP.
-These differences most likely arise from GaP's wider band gap \cite{dumbgen_shape_2021,hudson_synthesis_2022}, as summarized in Figure 4d, where trap states that are shallow in GaP can become non-trapping as the CBM decreases in energy.
-We find support for this idea through additional interpolations between four-coordinate and three-coordinate \ch{InCl4} and \ch{GaCl4} (SI, Section IV.III).
+As we interpolate from planar to pyramidal (SI IV.I), we observe that the LUMO, which corresponds to the trap state, decreases in energy by around 0.7 eV in both \ch{InCl3} and \ch{GaCl3}.
+This is accompanied by a shift of electron density onto the metal in the LUMO, as can be seen in the orbital plots in Figure 4c and through ChELPG charge analysis (SI IV.II) \cite{breneman_determining_1990}.
+This charge makes the LUMO more lone-pair-like, lowering the energy of the anti-bonding state resulting in a deeper trap.
+This analysis does not explain the difference between the electron trap depths in InP and GaP, which most likely arise from GaP's wider band gap \cite{dumbgen_shape_2021,hudson_synthesis_2022} where shallow traps in GaP become non-trapping as the CBM decreases in energy (Figure 4d).
+We find support for this idea through additional interpolations between four-coordinate and three-coordinate \ch{InCl4} and \ch{GaCl4} (SI IV.III).